What You Need to Know About Real Estate Broker

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 There were about 95,300 jobs for Real Estate Broker in 2016 (in the United States).
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 4,700 new jobs for Real Estate Broker by 2026.
-Due to new job openings and attrition, there will be an average of 9,300 job openings in this field each year.
+There will be an estimated 9,300 positions for Real Estate Broker per year.